 - The new rate increase was to be effective from Jan.1, meaning phone bills for January were set to be based on the new higher rate.

-- 2 [attributive] Existing in fact, though not formally acknowledged as such: she has been under effective house arrest since SeptemberMore example sentences
+- 2 [attributive] Fulfilling a specified function in fact, though not formally acknowledged as such: the region did not come under effective Dutch control until 1904More example sentences

 - The Italian government holds 32% of its shares, giving it effective control over the company.

 - We saw the terrible harm the terrorists did when they took effective control of the failed state of Afghanistan.

 - Critics have questioned why private companies or charities should be given effective control over state-funded schools.

 - 2.1Assessed according to actual rather than face value: an effective price of $176 millionMore example sentences

 - It is therefore highly necessary to reduce the effective marginal taxation to enhance the incentive to work.

 - The effective level of tax then is dictated by government outlays.

 - In the newly joined member states generally, the effective tax rate is well below the nominal one.